+5.11 These requirements will need to be delivered as part of the delivery of housing allocations, planning permissions and/or through the District/Town/Parish Council working with their its partners.
+Development proposals should give consideration to the requirements above, and also the need to provide quality onsite open space on new developments.
+The availability of open space in and around the locality of the proposal site and the impact of new development on existing open spaces will help inform these requirements.
+This will ensure that new development has access to good quality open space.

-- 5.11 These requirements will need to be delivered as part of the delivery of housing allocations and/or through the District/Town/Parish Council working with their its-partners. - 5.12 Outdoor sport facilities are not analysed as part of the Open Space Assessment & Strategy as a different methodology in line with national guidance (Sport England) is prescribed and is contained in a separate standalone Playing Pitch Strategy (PPS).
-This document will be updated in due course.
-Nevertheless, As as part of the development of sites OB/MU/1 and OB/MU/2, the District Council will seek to deliver on site strategic sports facilities and strategic open space to enhance the existing provision of such facilities within Ollerton & Boughton.
+- 5.12 Outdoor sport facilities are not analysed as part of the Open Space Assessment & Strategy as a different methodology in line with national guidance (Sport England) is prescribed and is contained in a separate standalone Playing Pitch Strategy (PPS).
+This document will be updated in due course is currently being updated and due to be published in Winter 2023/24.

-- 5.13 The Green Infrastructure Issues for Ollerton & Boughton identified by the Green Infrastructure Strategy are focused on the protection and enhancement of existing networks and the creation of new strategic access routes to link the settlement to nearby employment and tourism centres and into the wider Green Infrastructure Network.
-The Green Infrastructure Strategy suggests that provision should be made for the following routes: - North West of the settlement linking the proposed County Council Multi-User Route to an existing route South of Budby.
+Nevertheless, As as part of the development of sites OB/MU/1 and OB/MU/2, the District Council will seek to deliver on site strategic sports facilities and strategic open space to enhance the existing provision of such facilities within Ollerton & Boughton. - 5.13 The Green Infrastructure Issues for Ollerton & Boughton identified by the Green Infrastructure Strategy are focused on the protection and enhancement of existing networks and the creation of new strategic access routes to link the settlement to nearby employment and tourism centres and into the wider Green Infrastructure Network.
+The Green Infrastructure Strategy suggests that provision should be made for the following routes: - Northwest of the settlement linking the proposed County Council Multi-User Route to an existing route South of Budby.
 With the proposed line of the route taking in the Birklands & Bilhaugh SSSI, SINC Local Wildlife Site and a section of the northern SAC; - The proposed County Council Multi-User Route linking with an existing route to the north of the settlement; and - Protection and where appropriate enhancement of the existing route to the settlement from Edwinstowe; and. - The settlement is on the edge of the proposed heart of the Sherwood Forest Regional Park presenting opportunities to link into the proposed Regional Park and for the settlement to become a gateway to the wider park.